 Hotjar stores this information in a pseudonymised user profile.
 Neither Hotjar nor we will ever use this information to identify individual users or to match it with further data on an individual user.

-Some of those countries have a European Commission adequacy decision, which means they are considered to offer an adequate level of data protection.
+Certain countries have a European Commission adequacy decision, which means they are considered to offer an adequate level of data protection and we will continue to only transfer data to those countries on this basis. .

 Other countries do not have the same level of legal protection as countries in the EEA, or with an adequacy decision.
 If we do transfer your data in this way, we will take steps to ensure that it is protected to the same levels that apply in the EEA.
-This may include, for example, ensuring that the organisation receiving the data is registered with the EU-US Privacy Shield (in the case of transfers to the USA), or that we use the EU’s model contractual clauses.
+This may include, for example, adopting the EU’s model contractual clauses.

 We have a data retention policy, which clearly sets out how long we keep data for, and for what reasons.